PrincetonUniversity/gpu_programming_intro/06_cuda_kernels/04_vector_addition/README.md

 cudaMalloc(&d_a, size);
 cudaFree(d_a);
 ```
 Note that we write `d_a` for the GPU case instead of `a` to remind ourselves that we are allocating memory on the "device" or GPU.
-Sometimes developers with prefix CPU variables with 'h' to denote "host".
+Sometimes developers will prefix CPU variables with 'h' to denote "host".

 ![add-arrays](https://www3.ntu.edu.sg/home/ehchua/programming/cpp/images/Array.png)